Severe Thunderstorm

 the United States, 75 to 100 people are killed each year by lightning,

 although most lightning victims do survive.
-Persons struck by lightning
+Persons

-often report a variety of long-term, debilitating symptoms, including memory
+often report a variety of long-term, debilitating symptoms, including

-loss, attention deficits, sleep disorders, numbness, dizziness, stiffness
+loss, attention deficits, sleep disorders, numbness, dizziness,

 in joints, irritability, fatigue, weakness, muscle spasms, depression,

 and an inability to sit for long.
-It is a myth that lightning never

 strikes the same place twice.
-In fact, lightning will strike several times
+In fact, lightning will strike several

 in the same place in the course of one discharge.

-Learn more about severe thunderstorm risk in your area.
-Contact your
+thunderstorm risk in your area.

-local emergency management office, National Weather Service (NWS) office,
+local emergency management office, National Weather Service (NWS)

-or American Red Cross
+or American

 chapter.